 In some installations, luminaires have had lamps removed.
 By default, the number of lamps allocated to a luminaire must be the number of lamps it is capable of accepting, as per Section 5.6 Documentation requirements – Luminaires.
 Most commercial office luminaires are single or dual lamp configurations.

-Assessor must document evidence of intentional delamping as per Section 5.6 Documentation requirements – Luminaires.
+Where an Assessor is defining a luminaire as part of a TLA, a lesser number of lamps may be entered where the Assessor can substantiate this as deliberate delamping in accordance with Section 5.6 Documentation requirements – Luminaires.

-The assessment should include a note in the “Performance comments” field that the luminaires have been intentionally de-lamped.
+The assessment should include a note in the “Performance comments” field that the luminaires have been intentionally delamped.

 Treatment of voltage reduction devices and controllable dimmers